a-knaw-knee-mus/a-knaw-knee-mus/README.md

 <h1 align="center">Hi 👋, I'm Muhammad</h1>
 <h3 align="center">4th year Computer Engineering student</h3>

-- 💼 Currently at Colonist.io as a Full Stack Developer on the Discord Team!
+- 💼 Currently full-time at Colonist.io as a Full Stack Developer on the Platform Team!

 - 🔭 Previously worked @ **AMD as a SOC DFT Engineer Intern** and @ **TD as a SWE Intern**